floosh/docker-postfix/README.md

 Forked from https://github.com/catatnight/docker-postfix

 It's the same idea (TLS + OpenKDIM) but SASL is disabled.
-This postfix instance can be only used from another container with IP like 172.17.x.x (docker defaults)
+This postfix instance can be only used from another container with IP in 172.0.0.0/12 (docker default range) or 127.0.0.0/8 (host)

 ## Requirement
 + Docker 1.0